4695 Millennium Drive

 - LFT&E candidacy

-- Preparation of Live Fire Test Plans in the context of the Test and Evaluation Master Plans (TEMPs)
+- Preparation of Live Fire Test strategy and evaluation plans in the context of the Test and Evaluation Master Plans (TEMPs)

 - The role of modeling and simulation in LFT&E